 The region of Dalmatia including the sights of Dubrovnik, Split and the Adriatic Islands of Croatia, is a part of the world that every adventurer and holidaymaker needs to visit at least once in their lifetime.

-In fact once you have visited that first time, I can guarantee you will be yearning to come back to this corner of Europe, as you won’t be able to do it all in 7 or 14 days.
+Once you have visited that first time, I can guarantee you will be yearning to come back to this corner of Europe, as you won’t be able to do it all in 7 or 14 days.

 Zadar is an ancient Mediterranean port city.
 The old town is surrounded by walls and towers on a peninsula, with the new, urban part connected by the symbol of the city – a bridge.

 Built on Roman principles, the streets are very well structured and orderly thus giving them and the city a rectangular shape.
-The old town is a treasure trove of archaeological artifacts and monuments to the ancient, medieval and renaissance periods.
+The old town is a treasure trove of archaeological artifacts and monuments to the ancient, medieval, and renaissance periods.

-There are some excellent beaches on the outskirts of Zadar all with traditional little cafes and restaurants to get you through the day.
+There are some excellent Dalmatia beaches on the outskirts of Zadar all with traditional little cafes and restaurants to get you through the day.
 As a little tip – try the sweet Dalmatia Maraschino cherry liqueur – a local treat!

-A tip would be to purchase a Sibenik Card which gives you free entrance to attractions such as the St James’ Cathedral as well as discounts on food, drink and tourist outlets.
+A tip would be to purchase a Sibenik Card which gives you free entrance to attractions such as the St James’ Cathedral as well as discounts on food, drink, and tourist outlets.